open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/appendix_a_header_fbs.md

 # Appendix A: header.fbs

     include "recipients.fbs";

-    namespace Header;
+    namespace ee.cyber.cdoc2.fbs.header;

     // Union for communicating the recipient type union Capsule {
         recipients.ECCPublicKeyCapsule,
         recipients.RSAPublicKeyCapsule,
         recipients.KeyServerCapsule,
-        recipients.SymmetricKeyCapsule
+        recipients.SymmetricKeyCapsule,
+        recipients.PBKDF2Capsule
     }

     // FMK encryption method enum.
     enum FMKEncryptionMethod:byte {
         UNKNOWN,
         XOR
     }

     // Payload encryption method enum.
     enum PayloadEncryptionMethod:byte {
         UNKNOWN,
         CHACHA20POLY1305
     }

     // Intermediate record, some languages act very poorly when it comes
     // to an array of unions.
     // Thus it is better to have an an array of tables that
     // contains the union as a field. table RecipientRecord {
         capsule:                Capsule;